The Grand National 2024

 Welcome to your unofficial guide to the Aintree Grand National.

-Our site contains all you need to know about the English Grand National – one of the highlights of the sporting calendar.
 The 4½ mile steeplechase captures the imagination of 150,000 spectators at Aintree, plus an estimated worldwide TV audience of 600 million across over 140 countries.
-The dates for the 2024 Grand National have been announced, with tickets already on sale and proving as popular as ever.
-Racing begins on Thursday 11th April with the Opening Day, followed by Ladies Day on Friday, and Grand National Day on Saturday 13th April 2024.
+2025 Grand National tickets have been proving as popular as ever, with many sections at Aintree sold out.
+The Festival begins on Thursday 3rd April, followed by Ladies Day on Friday, before the year’s biggest race goes off at 4pm, as the centrepiece of Grand National Day on Saturday 5th April 2025.

-Grand National 2024 betting
+Grand National betting

-Grand National tips
+Grand National odds

 Download our Grand National Betting Guide